aka: Internet Troll

 - 'Eye of Adam' in The Cat Lady is a suicide cult leader who spends his time trying to convince members of various internet forums to commit suicide; Mitzi bares a grudge against him because he talked her boyfriend into gassing himself.

-- Zinyak of Saints Row IV is, like, troll grand master.
+- Zinyak of Saints Row IV is an interstellar trolling grandmaster.
 Every single thing he does is to mock and hurt others, and he loves causing misery to people, he loves rubbing salt into the wound, and he loves pulling petty stunts simply for shits and giggles.

 - GLaDOS from the Portal games enjoys torturing Chell with promises of escape from the facility and then yanking the chance away from her while taunting her childishly.
 Naturally, Chell being a Silent Protagonist means she'll never give GLaDOS a reaction.